Oluyide/Bondora/README.md

 ASP.net MVC 5 is used to develop the app.
 The project contain Three Projects, which are Bondora(front end),BussinessLogic(this is a class library),BondoraTest

-#Some Packages used are
+#Some Nugget Packages used are
-Ninject,Autommapper,NLog, Moq
+Ninject,Automapper,NLog, Moq

 #Looking forward to join the team.